Mockova/help/checks/problems/index.rst

 Another common problem we see is that a configuration doesn't work because people have selected the wrong form.
 Testomato finds and names forms according to the name or title attribute of a form ( :code:`<form></form>` tags) on your web page.
-If Testomato doesn't not find a name or title attribute for your form, we use the :code:`<h1></h1>` tags.
+If Testomato doesn't find a name or title attribute for your form, we use the :code:`<h1></h1>` tags.

 This means that you might be asked to select a form, which does not have a